hazelcast/hazelcast-reference-manual/src/MicrosoftAzureDeployment.md

 </network>
 ```

-Please note that all the values of properties under `<properties>` tag should come from your Azure subcsription setup, as explained at [setting up your application and credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).
+Please note that all the values of properties under `<properties>` tag should come from your Azure subscription setup, as explained at [setting up your application and credentials](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).

 ### Configuring Azure for Hazelcast